 One of the key challenges in Europe for Active and Healthy Ageing (AHA) is the implementation and scale-up of cross-border innovative solutions.
-The aim is to support the transformation of health and care in the Digital Single Market, thereby reinforcing the links between the development of solutions by companies, start-ups, and researchers, and the expectations and needs of care providers, policy-makers, insurers and other potential buyers of these products and services.
+The aim is to support the transformation of health and care in the Digital Single Market, thereby reinforcing the links between the development of solutions by companies, start-ups, and researchers – the supply side, and bridge a gap with the expectations and needs of care providers, policy-makers, insurers and other potential buyers of these products and services – the demand side.

-The Innovation to Market (I2M) programme aims to improve the match between the demand side and supply side in AHA, by engaging in a dialogue and organising a series of activities that involve the two sides.
+The purpose of the Innovation to Market (I2M) initiative is to improve the match between the demand side and supply side in AHA, by engaging in a dialogue and organising a series of activities that involve the two sides of the market.

 I2M is the most recent initiative launched at European level to foster the cross-border adoption of digitally-driven marketable solutions.
 This horizontal action is part of the European Commission strategy on the Digital transformation of health and care in the Digital Single Market.
 I2M addresses the AHA market, exploring what types of investments are made in Europe by both public and private sector organisations and identifying the gaps between demand and supply that create barriers for sound deployment.

 To make concrete progress on a large-scale uptake and impact of Digital Innovation for AHA, a comprehensive set of support and promotion services are proposed in the I2M Plan.
 The Plan is addressed both to organisations delivering AHA services and solution suppliers.
 It aims at facilitating relationships, mutual understanding, scaling-up, and at increasing the impact of innovative technology driven solutions in the reference market.

 The I2M Plan is going to be implemented throughout 2019 and 2020.
 It will create the ground for expanding the opportunities of adoption and cross-border scale up of innovative AHA solutions.